artfin/PES-Fitting-MSA/README.md

 # KrakeNN

-This software is designed to construct permutation invariant polynomial neural networks (PIP-NN) [[1]](https://doi.org/10.1063/1.4817187) to fit intermolecular potential energy surfaces.
+This software is designed to construct permutationally invariant polynomial neural networks (PIP-NN) [[1]](https://doi.org/10.1063/1.4817187) to fit intermolecular potential energy surfaces.
 The PIP-NN method imposes permutation symmetry using a set of PIPs as input.
 The invariance of the model with respect to overall translations and rotations is guaranteed through the use of interatomic distances as arguments of PIPs [[2]](https://doi.org/10.1080/01442350903234923).

 Code in the repo is built on top of the MSA software used to construct the set of PIPs.
 As an example, we consider the intermolecular energy surface for the CH$_4$-N$_2$ van der Waals complex.
 First, we demonstrate the accuracy and robustness of the PIP-NN model within the rigid-rotor approximation (see folder `models/rigid/`).
 To attest to the high quality of the constructed model, we calculate the temperature variation of the cross second virial coefficient.
 We found the perfect agreement with previously published calculations [[3]](https://doi.org/10.1039/D1CP02161C) and reasonable agreement with experimental data.